bowang-lab/BIONIC/README.md

 ### Network Files

-Input networks are text files in **edgelist** format, where each line consists of two gene identifiers and the weight of the edge between them, for example:
+Input networks are text files in **edgelist** format, where each line consists of two gene identifiers and (optionally) the weight of the edge between them, for example:

 ```
 geneA geneB 0.8